SumeetKK/udacity-flash-cards/README.md

-# MyReads - Udacity's React Fundamentals Course Project
+# Mobile FlashCards - Udacity NanoDegree Final Project

 This is final assignment of Udacity's React NanoDegree Course